 I worked at a mental health hospital.
 All the millennial’s who I saw go inpatient, mostly those in their early 20’s (90’s babies), were lost.
 It seemed like their parents had done everything for them.
 They couldn’t answer the simplest question about themselves.
 Many of them were there due to the fact that they could not handle life after high school.
 The pressure to be an adult was too much.
 I was in shock speaking to them.
 Most of them asked if their moms could complete their Medicaid application for them.
 No, you are an adult….
 It was a culture shock of my own generation!

 Wow I’ve digressed a bit, back to Walmart.
 We were out of everything and needed to go grocery shopping.
 My mom offered to watch the kids because you can only imagine what it’s like shopping with a 3 year old and two 1 year old’s, especially at the end of a week day when everyone is tired.
 Clearly I was in a hurry to relieve my mom.
 We pick a line that looked the most promising, which is not a skill of mine.
-The young girl at the register who’s name I am unsure of seeing as she covered her badge with the Walmart smiley face stickers and wrote “gangsta” where her name should be, seemed nice enough.
+The young girl at the register (whose name I am unsure of, seeing as she covered her badge with the Walmart smiley face stickers and wrote “gangsta” where her name should be) seemed nice enough.

 Who in their right mind would find that appropriate??
 I wouldn’t even have the guts to do something like that!
 Nor would I ever think it was OK to treat a person that way.
-I feel like an old lady by saying “ I don’t know what is wrong with kids theses days” but something needs to change!
+I feel like an old lady by saying “ I don’t know what is wrong with kids these days” but something needs to change!
 I have 3 young kids and I hope we do a better job at raising this next generation.